n3utr7no/Kaze-AI/README.md

 1. **Intent Extraction** – Extract target city + date offset
 2. **Tool Use** – Weather query via OpenWeatherMap
-3. **Context Injection** – Weather is injected into the system prompt before final planning
+3. **Context Injection** – Weather is injected into the final system prompt

-This prevents hallucinations and ensures physically possible itineraries.
+This ensures the itinerary is physically accurate and weather-aware.

 ![Sequence Diagram](sequence-diag.png)